 The key differences between the trial balance vs balance sheet are provided and enumerated as follows:

-- Trial balance is not a financial statement whereas a balance sheet is a financial statement.
+- A trial balance is not a financial statement whereas a balance sheet is a financial statement.

 - Trial balance is solely used for internal purposes whereas a balance sheet is used for purposes other than internal i.e. external.

-- In a trial balance, each and every account is divided into debit (dr.) and credit (cr.) balances whereas in a balance sheet, each and every account is divided into assets, liabilities and stockholders’ equity.
+- In a trial balance, each and every account is divided into debit (dr.) and credit (cr.) balances whereas in a balance sheet, each and every account are divided into assets, liabilities, and stockholders’ equity.

-- General ledger acts as a source in the case of trial balance whereas the latter acts as a source in the case of a balance sheet.
+- The general ledger acts as a source in the case of trial balance whereas the latter acts as a source in the case of a balance sheet.